abhishek-kumar-code/Redfish_Public/Specification.md

 ## Redfish Host Interface
-SPMF has specified a standard "Redfish Host Interface" that defines how software executing on a host computer system can interface with a Redfish service that manages the host.
-See DSP0270 for details.
+The Redfish Host Interface Specification defines how software executing on a host computer system can interface with a Redfish service that manages the host.
+See DSP0270 for details [http://www.dmtf.org/sites/default/files/standards/documents/DSP0270_1.0.pdf](#DMTFDSP0270)

 ## ANNEX A (informative)